Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 The training outcomes of the ellipse phantoms over the final 2,000 episodes are shown in Figure (\ref{fig:EllipseTraining}), which indicates that the Actor-Critic policies exhibit superior performance.
 As the number of angles increases, the results for the three policies get closer.
 This is because a sufficient number of angles around the major axis have already been obtained, even for the equidistant policy, to achieve a high-quality reconstruction.
 Notably, the Actor-Critic policy with the end-to-end reward setting achieves the best performance.
 Figure (\ref{fig:EllipseSamples}) presents the results for two ellipse phantoms, demonstrating that the agent can discern the rotation of the ellipse and concentrate the distribution of the angles around the informative area.
 As the number of angles increases, the agent increases the number of angles around the major axis.

-Table (\ref{tb:EllipseTest}) reports the test outcomes for the ellipses data set with three to seven angles.
+The unseen test set comprises 300 phantoms.
+Table (\ref{tb:EllipseTest}) reports the outcomes regarding the unseen rotations for the ellipses dataset with three to seven angles.
 Consistent with the training results, the Actor-Critic policies demonstrate superior performance compared to the benchmark, with the policies becoming progressively closer as the number of angles increases.
 The end-to-end reward setting still shows the best average performance, though it has a higher variance.